michaelbarker/quant2/01-project1.markdown

   - What type of data is in this data set?
   - What does one line of the data set represent?
   - What types of variables are in this data set?
-  - Which value represents missing for `RACE` variable?

 1.2.
 Open Stata and start a new do-file for this project
 - The first command in your new do-file should change the working directory to your dedicated project folder.